Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 DNS Registering
 ***************

-Once one bought a domain name, he must associate DNS informations to it, so that the various Internet traffic (web, mail, etc.) is routed to the desired IP address.
+Once one bought a domain name, one must associate DNS informations to it, so that the various Internet traffic (web, mail, etc.) is routed to the desired IP address.

 Most of the time the company you bought your domain name from provides these DNS services.
 This is the case of Gandi.net, but we prefer currently using the - free - services of another DNS service, `ZoneEdit <http://zoneedit.com/>`_.